sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 In fact, this list is just about **the best list I can produce at the moment**.

-* It's initial data source, like many of my word lists, is from [my Google Book Ngram scraping project](https://github.com/sts10/common_word_list_maker).
+* Its initial data source, like many of my word lists, is from [my Google Book Ngram scraping project](https://github.com/sts10/common_word_list_maker).
 It takes (approximately) the 25,000 most-used words as a starting point.
 * From that raw input, it filters out a number of profane words, awkward words, words that are _too_ common (e.g. "she" and "also") and some British spellings of English words (like "favour" and "theatre").
     * It also filters out any words not found in `/usr/share/dict/words` (this is a bit of controversial choice, but I find that it helps weed out a lot of "words" we definitely don't want, but would take too long to find one-by-one).
 * It then uses this new "Schlinkert pruning" method I've described above to make the list uniquely decodable while cutting a minimal amount of words.